CKChang-tw/IMoveLab/README.md

 Run `python -m pip install -r requirements.txt` for other dependencies.

 ## 💾 Data
-Only the the [I-MOVE-23](https://sites.google.com/andrew.cmu.edu/i-move-23) dataset is available for public use at the moment.
+The [I-MOVE-23](https://sites.google.com/andrew.cmu.edu/i-move-23) dataset is now available for public use.
 This contains the data of Experiments 1, 2, and 3 mentioned in the paper.
 You will need to send a request with your institutional email account to download.

-> The [complete dataset](https://figshare.com/s/95a87e71c2e3f252a07f) of all experiments (including the validation study with biplane fluoroscopy) is shared privately for the review process.
-It will be made available upon publication of this manuscript.
+> The [complete dataset](https://figshare.com/s/95a87e71c2e3f252a07f), including the validation study with biplane fluoroscopy, is shared privately with the reviewers, and will be made available upon publication of this manuscript.

 See `README.md` in the `imu_benchmark` or `imu_biodynamics` folder for how to store the data.